Blazar

 In November 2020 Jannis started his PhD in the multi-messenger group as a member of the Helmholtz-Weizmann research school.
 He expands his work on core-collapse supernovae light curves.

-Sven Weimann (PhD student, based at RUB)
+Sven Weimann (PhD student)

 Sven